bmeviauac01/softwarelab1/docs/GitHub.md

 The detailed description below shows the entire procedure.
 This summary is an overview of the whole process.

-1. The lab exercises are solved in a dedicated GitHub repository created through a link in the exercise description.
+1. The lab exercises are solved in a dedicated GitHub repository created using a GitHub Classroom invitation link published in Moodle.

 1. Your solution is submitted on a new branch, not on master.
 You can create any number of commits on this branch.
 You need to push these commits to GitHub.